Accessing sexual health services

 Follow our Facebook page @SHWirral for the latest updates about our service plans and phased opening of our services.

-Clinic location: Brook, 14 Whetstone Ln, Birkenhead CH41 2QR
+We are currently only operating our clinic from our central location: Brook, 14 Whetstone Lane, Birkenhead CH41 2QR

 Firstly make sure you are well enough to attend.